redcode-labs/Coldfire/README.md

     Returns a global IP address of the machine.

 func is_root() bool
-    Check if user has administrative privilleges.
+    Check if user has administrative privileges.

 func processes() (map[int]string, error)
     Returns all processes' PIDs and their corresponding names.